EMCECS/bucket-wipe/README.md

 # Disclaimers about deleting data

-THIS TOOL PERMANENTLY DELETES DATA
+THIS TOOL PERMANENTLY DELETES ALL DATA IN A BUCKET

 # How to Build